nguyenlethanhkhoa/net-js/README.md

-# NE Template
+# NET JS
-Back-end with Express in MVC Pattern with Typescript
+NET JS is a web framework base on Express Js in MVC Pattern with Typescript

 **1. Setup Enviroment**